ashish-b-george/ecological-landscapes/README.md

 Each set of parameters has a separate directory, with simulations for each replicate in a separate sub-directory within this directoy.
 Thus files are stored in a tree-like directory form.

 The script Submit_CR_SSjobs.py also runs analyze_landscape.py after the simulations are completed. analyze_landscape.py calculates the various ruggedness metrics.

+The simulation parameters for each set of simulations are in separate comment blocks in the .py files.